rpires71/milestone2/README.md

 **Acceptance Criteria**

-- [ ] A visible “Save” or “♥” icon will be included on each destination card or marker.
+- [ ] A visible "Save" or "♥" icon will be included on each destination card or marker.
-- [ ] A separate “Saved Trips” or “Favourites” page will be displayed where saved items will appear.
+- [ ] A separate "Saved Trips" or "Favourites" page will be displayed where saved items will appear.
 - [ ] Saved destinations can be removed by users.
 - [ ] Across desktop, laptop, tablet, and mobile devices, the layout will remain responsive.
 - [ ] Navigation links to other main pages will be visible.
-- [ ] Other internal pages are visible and accessible through the site’s navigational links.
+- [ ] Other internal pages are visible and accessible through the site's navigational links.
 - [ ] Visual design is consistent with rest of the site.

 **Tasks**

-- [ ] Using JavaScript localStorage, “Save” and “Remove” button functionality will be implemented.
+- [ ] Using JavaScript localStorage, "Save" and "Remove" button functionality will be implemented.
-- [ ] Saved items (title, image, location link) will be displayed on the created “Saved Trips” page.
+- [ ] Saved items (title, image, location link) will be displayed on the created "Saved Trips" page.
-- [ ] All saved destinations will be removable through the inclusion of a “Clear All” button.
+- [ ] All saved destinations will be removable through the inclusion of a "Clear All" button.
 - [ ] Alt text and descriptive icons will be used to ensure accessibility.
 - [ ] Add alt text and ARIA labels to ensure accessibility.
 - [ ] Add internal menu links to other pages.